I tried having AI determine IAM role permissions via a "harness" with AgentCore integration in Step Functions

 Summary

-We built a flow that directly invokes the AgentCore harness from Step Functions, collects IAM role policy information, performs AI-based evaluation, and branches via Choice based on the result.
+We built a flow that directly invokes an AgentCore harness from Step Functions, collects IAM role policy information, performs AI-based evaluation, and branches using a Choice state based on the result.

-Direct invocation of Bedrock models has been possible before, but this integration now allows the agent loop defined as an AgentCore harness to be executed from a state machine without Lambda.
-In this verification, we confirmed that information collection via direct SDK calls, evaluation via AgentCore, and Choice branching in Step Functions can all be expressed within the state machine definition.
+While direct invocation of Bedrock models has been possible for some time, this integration now allows the agent loop defined as an AgentCore harness to be executed from a state machine without Lambda.
+In this verification, we confirmed that information collection via direct SDK calls, evaluation via AgentCore, and Step Functions Choice branching can all be expressed within a single state machine definition.

-On the other hand, if strict JSON parsing, complex pre-processing, or fail-safe control for indeterminate evaluations are required, a configuration that also uses Lambda and similar tools remains effective.
+On the other hand, for cases requiring strict JSON parsing, complex pre-processing, or fail-safe control when evaluation is indeterminate, architectures that also incorporate Lambda remain a valid option.

-The following are use cases considered effective going forward:
+The following are potential use cases going forward:

 - Document classification and routing: AI classifies inquiry content and routes it to department-specific queues

-- Data quality checks: AI validates intermediate data in ETL pipelines and alerts on anomaly detection
+- Data quality checks: AI validates intermediate data in ETL pipelines and triggers alerts upon anomaly detection

-- Parallel multi-agent execution: Launch multiple agents in parallel using Map states and aggregate results
+- Parallel multi-agent execution: Map states launch multiple agents in parallel and aggregate results